zachwieja/2LiftStudios/README.md

 A leading edge (needed for _SampleAndHold_) occurs when either the _GATE_ is high or the _MANUAL_ button is held down,  but neither were high/held down before.
 For instance, assume a _GATE_ is low,  and the _MANUAL_ button is not held down.
 If the _MANUAL_ button is now pressed and held down, then that generates a leading edge.
 While the button is held down,  if the one or more channels for the _GATE_ go from low to high, then no leading edge is detected (since the _MANUAL_ button is still being held down).

+### Noise
+There are two different types of noise _Random_ and _Gaussian_. _Random_ noise is simply a random value in the specified voltage range.
+There are no guarantees as to constant power, etc.  _Gaussian_ is implemented as white noise (with power guarantees).
+The default is set to _Random_, because it is consumes less CPU.
+Running 16 gates into both sub-modules with no input would generate 32 separate noise values (which consumes alot of CPU).

 ### Interactions
 If there are more _INPUT_ channels than _GATE_ channels, then the last gate is used for the _INPUT_ channels without a corresponding _GATE_.
-If there are more _GATE_ channels than _INPUT_ channels, then a white noise value is generated for the _GATE_ channels that have no corresponding _INPUT_ channel.
-This effectively means,  if no input is connected,  then a white noise value is generated for the input.
+If there are more _GATE_ channels than _INPUT_ channels, then a noise value is generated for the _GATE_ channels that have no corresponding _INPUT_ channel.
+This effectively means,  if no input is connected,  then a noise value is generated for the input.

+If there is no _INPUT_ or _GATE_ connected, then a single noise value is emitted.
+This value is still goverened by the tracking mode.
+That is, with no _GATE_ connected,  the _GATE_ input is always low.
+If the _MODE_ is set to _Track_, or _TrackLow_, then a single continuously changing noise value will be sent to the _OUTPUT_.
+If the _MODE_ is set to _TrackHigh_,  then a continously changing value will be sent to the _OUTPUT_ when the _MANUAL_ gate button is depressed.
+If the _MODE_ is set to _SampleAndHold_,  then the last sampled value (from the last gate (either from the _GATE_ input or the _MANUAL_ button)) is sent to the _OUTPUT_.

 The _MANUAL_ gate button affects all channels.